FelixDou/FelixDou.github.io/_pages/about.md

 ## Research interests

-I am especially interested in foundation models and their applications.
+I am especially interested in developing and understanding foundation models.
+I worked on eXplainable AI by developing a visual explanation generation method based on Layer-Wise Relevance Propagation for ResNet.
+I am now working on using offline reinforcement learning models for robotics applications.

 ## My passions